Planning a Singapore and Malaysia trip? Brilliant! This is a great part of the world and these destinations make a great combination.

 If you need to get between Singapore and Kuala Lumpur then I recommend flying.
 This is often a very good price and cuts out the longer journey.
 For further afield than KL, I also recommend flying.

 If you are going across to Johor Bahru, Melaka or anywhere else south of Kuala Lumpur then going overland is the best choice.
+We can book you a taxi from anywhere in Singapore to anywhere in pensinular Malaysia, and there are direct buses too.

 Looking for the ultimate Malaysia Itinerary Planner for your trip?
 Click here to get it now!